Roni-N/Roni_Nakash-Portfolio/index.md

 ------------------------------------------------------------
 # Classification Project: Insurance claim prediction

-Insurance claim prediction project.
 This project is a supervised learning classification task based on structured data.
-In this project we will develop an Insurance claim prediction model using different data sources.
+The objective of this project is to develop a claim prediction model from different data sets using data science and machine learning methods (both theoretical and practical).

+A claim prediction model could be a valuable and powerful tool.
+By utilizing this tool, insurance companies can minimize risks, provide customized pricing and premiums, streamline operational processes, drive down costs, and increase profit margins.

+The project follows the CRISP-DM methodology, which includes the following steps:

-In this project, we will use the CRISP-DM methodology and popular data science and machine learning techniques, such as:
+As part of my work, I will apply data science and machine learning techniques, such as:
-data integration, exploratory data analysis (EDA), feature engineering, feature selection, imbalance date methods, machine learning models, evaluation and  hyperparameters tuning using: python libraries (Numpy, Pandas, Matplotlib, Scikit-learn), statistics, and more.
+1. Integrated Data sets,
+2. Exploratory Data Analysis (EDA),
+3. Feature Engineering.
+4. Feature Selection,
+5. Imbalance Date methods,
+6. Machine Learning models.
+7. Evaluation and hyperparameter tuning
+I will be using Numpy, Pandas, Matplotlib, Scikit-Learn, and other Python libraries.